faykade/faykade.github.io/source/_posts/FSS-Server-Side-1.md

 With that decided, what do we want this strawpoll to do?
 What are the primary actions that need to be taken?
 What extra information do we need to complete these major operations?
 So, add the following near your app.get('/'...) line in server.js

 ### Creating a new poll
 So, thinking to our HTTP request types, creating anything new should be a POST request.
 We won't need any other information here, we just know that we want to make a new poll.
-This will be the basis of our route for this.
+This will be the basis of our route for this, so we will make our first route 'endpoint'.

 ```javascript
 // CREATE A POLL ---------------------------------------------------------------